A look at the California wildfires' jaw-dropping numbers

-(CNN)Barely two months after the wine country fires charred Northern California, the state is once again staring down a spate of wildfires, this time in Southern California.
+(CNN)Barely two months after fires charred Northern California's wine country, the state is once again staring down a spate of wildfires, this time in Southern California.
 These fires are fueled by some of the strongest Santa Ana winds in recent memory.
-Here are some eye-popping numbers from these newest fires:
+Here are some eye-popping numbers from these latest fires:

 Growing huge ...

-The Thomas Fire, the largest of the blazes, is burning through Ventura County toward Los Angeles and is now more than twice the size of Washington, D.C. and showing no signs of slowing.
-The Thomas Fire is more than three times the size of the Tubbs Fire (36,807 acres), which was the most destructive of the fires in Napa and Sonoma counties back in October.
+The Thomas Fire, the largest of the blazes, is burning through Ventura County toward Los Angeles.
+The blaze is more than four times the size of the Tubbs Fire (36,807 acres), which was the most destructive of the fires in Napa and Sonoma counties in October.

-... really fast ...
+Really fast ...

-The Thomas Fire is moving fast.
-It grew about 31,000 acres in about 9 hours -- that's nearly an acre per second the fire was spreading.
+The Thomas Fire began Monday and moved exceptionally fast.
+It grew about 31,000 acres in about nine hours -- that's nearly an acre per second.
 That rate would burn through Manhattan's Central Park in about 14 minutes.
-As of Thursday evening, the fire had grown to 115,000 acres.
-While it's nowhere big as the Thomas Fire, the Lilac Fire 45 miles north of San Diego grew exponentially Thursday, from 100 acres to 4,100 in less than 12 hours.
+As of Saturday evening, the fire had grown to 148,000 acres and was 15% contained.
+While it's nowhere nearly as large, the Lilac Fire 45 miles north of San Diego grew exponentially Thursday, from 100 acres to 4,100 in less than 12 hours.
+As of Saturday, the Lilac Fire was 20% contained.

-With 439 structures destroyed, the Thomas Fire is now the most destructive fire during December in California's history.
-The blaze is the 19th most destructive fire in state records, for any month.

-LA's biggest
+Los Angeles' biggest

-The Thomas Fire is the biggest in Los Angeles since the Bel Air fire in 1961 torched the homes of the rich and famous.
+The Thomas Fire is the biggest in Los Angeles since the Bel-Air fire in 1961 torched scores of homes of the rich and famous.

 Greater danger

 Every day, firefighters in Los Angeles receive a brush burning index report that indicates the fire danger.
-If it's 165 or higher, that's considered extreme.
-The number for Thursday is 296, a record high.
+If it's 162 or higher, that's considered extreme.
+The number for Thursday was 296, a record.

 Whipping winds

-The last time the Santa Ana winds were this bad -- with multiple days of warning level winds and red flags -- was in October 2007.
-Wind gusts in Los Angeles and Ventura counties will clock up to 60 mph by late Thursday, some higher in mountain areas.
-So the risk of the fires spreading will remain high.
+The last time the Santa Ana winds were this bad -- with multiple days of warning-level winds and red flags -- was in October 2007.
+Wind gusts in Los Angeles and Ventura counties were expected to reach more than 60 mph Sunday.
+So the risk of the fires spreading remains high.

 Getting out